csiro-crop-informatics/repset/README.md

 the `-resume` flag ensures that previously computed results (or partial results) are re-used.

-Default execution will simulate, align and evaluate reads from a few small datasets defined in [`conf/simulations.config`](conf/simulations.config).
+Default execution will simulate, align and evaluate reads from a few small data sets defined in [`conf/simulations.config`](conf/simulations.config).

 ## Note on terminology (mapping vs alignment)

-Terms related to read mapping/alignment (and related such as pseudoalignment and quasi mapping) are not used consistently in bioinformatics in a way which would make many a mathematician cringe.
+Terms related to read mapping, alignment and related such as pseudoalignment and quasi mapping are used in bioinformatics inconsistently (which would make many a mathematician cringe).
-We hereby attempt to strictly follow the common convention by consistently propagating these inconsistencies.
+We hereby attempt to strictly follow this convention by consistently propagating these inconsistencies.
-For a much(!) more coherent summary refer to [Lior Pachter's blog post](https://liorpachter.wordpress.com/2015/11/01/what-is-a-read-mapping/).

 # Running the pipeline